 nitrogen purging systems (1)

 Nitrogen accounts for nearly 78% of the atmosphere, making it readily available.
-With on-site nitrogen generation systems, engineers can ensure a steady nitrogen gas supply for their purging systems.
+With on-site nitrogen generator systems, engineers can ensure a steady nitrogen gas supply for their purging systems.

 Moreover, due to its dry and non-combustible properties, the gas is ideal for displacing combustible gaseous impurities that promote unstable and potentially ignitable atmospheres.
 In other words, nitrogen can efficiently minimize moisture, oxygen, and other contaminants that cause hazards in industrial processes.